TrystanLea/blog/pages/en/wales.md

 Biomass energy provides a large component of the overall energy supply in the ZCB scenario.
 Our share in Wales of the national biomass energy requirement is ~11 TWh/yr.
 We currently produce about 20% of this amount, mostly in the form of biogas and biomass for direct heat.
 In terms of land area the ZeroCarbonBritain scenario suggests 54 kha for rotational grasses used for biogas, 74 kha of miscanthus for liquid biofuels and 70 kha of short rotation forestry and coppice for direct heat.
 A total of ~200 kha for biomass energy.
 This is about 10% of total land area in Wales.

-Other scenarios such as the 100% RE UK IAS scenario uses almost no biomass energy, producing e-fuels using direct air capture instead.
+Other scenarios such as the 100% RE UK IAS scenario use almost no biomass energy, producing e-fuels using direct air capture instead.
 Land use is likely better used for biodiversity and conservation rather than adding another industrial demand.
 Burning biomass for energy can also have significant air-quality health impacts.

 **Nuclear**